 Arthritis (commonly osteoarthritis) is a degenerative disease that can happen to any person over the age of 45.
 Arthritis is one of the leading causes of deformity and disability.
 A diagnosis at an early stage (grade I to III) has a better outcome of joint preservation.

 Here are some reasons that can cause arthritis:

-- Genetic predisposition: Arthritis is a genetic disease and is passed on from one generation to the next.
-The chances of arthritis increases in person, in whom there is a familial history of it.
+Genetic predisposition: Arthritis is a genetic disease and is passed on from one generation to the next.
+The chances of arthritis increase in person, in whom there is a familial history of it.

-- Deformities: Deformities are also one of the causes of osteoarthritis because malalignment exerts extra pressure on the joint and lead to further degeneration and damage.
-A person can have deformity due to bad posture, injury, or by birth.
+Deformities: Deformities are also one of the causes of osteoarthritis because malalignment exerts extra pressure on the joint and leads to further degeneration and damage.
+A person can have deformity due to bad posture, injury, or birth.